ewestern/clancy/connect_hub/ADDING_PROVIDERS.md

 - [ ] All capabilities implemented with TypeBox schemas
 - [ ] Capability factory functions created
 - [ ] Risk levels assessed for all capabilities
+- [ ] Ownership scopes assigned for all capabilities (User vs Organization)
 - [ ] API helper function with rate limiting and error handling
 - [ ] Capability metadata with documentation URLs
 - [ ] Provider metadata configured correctly